How to Start Running: A Complete Guide for Beginner Runners

 Remember that consistency is key!
 If you don’t stick to a schedule, key biological adaptations will not happen.
 Running progress takes commitment.
 That’s why runners are so crazy, they’ll run rain, sleet, or snow!

-Also, if you want to progress your weekly mileage, spread it out over the week.
+Also, if you want to progress your weekly mileage and do longer runs, start by spreading runs out over the week with rest days in between.
 Add a fourth day of running and so on.
 This will be less taxing on the body while increasing adaptations.

 10 Running Tips for Beginners